huz4f/huz4f/content/Blogs/Tech.md

 Being able to find communities online can be very beneficial yet there is also another side to this coin.
 [Impulsivity, narcissism, and aggression](https://www.researchgate.net/publication/315349367_The_Internet%27s_effect_on_personality_traits_An_important_casualty_of_the_Internet_addiction_paradigm#:~:text=Results%20Impulsivity%2C%20narcissism%2C%20and%20aggression,with%20possible%20negative%20offline%20consequences.) rate is showing significant increase.
 Isn't it self explanatory at this point?

-Being different is good but having support for you weaknesses and stupidity then portraying it as normal is not.
-Spending time without your phone and detoxifying once in a while from the internet to reflect should be encouraged.
+Person's individuality is essential but having support for you weaknesses and stupidity then portraying it as normal is not.
+Spending time without your phone and detoxifying your brain once in a while from the internet for reflection should be encouraged.

 ---